spnoneil/Factory.Solution/README.md

 * _First, download MySQL Workbench [here](https://dev.mysql.com/downloads/workbench/)_
 * _After a successful install and setup, in the Administration tab, hit "Data Import/Restore", followed by clicking "Import from Self-Contained File", and navigate to the included `scott_oneil.sql` dump structure file_
 * _Click "Start Import"_
-* _Next, in the root directory of `Factory.Solution`, create a file called `appsettings.json` and input the following:_
+* _Next, in the root directory of `Factory.Solution`, create a file called `appsettings.json` and input the following, with "YOUR-PASSWORD-HERE" being the password you set up with MySQL workbench:_
 ```
 {
   "ConnectionStrings": {